andrewcooke/ParserCombinator.jl/README.md

   * Recursion is reduced (repetition and sequential matching are iterative, but the grammar itself can still contain loops).

+  * Method dispatch on node types leads to idiomatic Julia code (well, as idiomatic as possble, for what is a glorified state machine).

   * Caching can be isolated to within the trampoline (and has access to exact, explicit state for the matcher, which makes keying the lookup trivial).

-  * Method dispatch on node types leads to idiomatic Julia code (well, as idiomatic as possble, for what is a glorified state machine).
+  * The trampoline also dispatches on Config type, which means that new behaviours (like automatic removal of spaces) can be added to the parser "globally" in an idiomatic way.

 It would also have been possible to use Julia tasks (coroutines).
 I avoided this approach because my understanding is (although I have no proof) that